programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium makes it easy to create a wide variety of maps.
 For basic maps, the user doesn't need to work with HTML, CSS, or JavaScript: everything can be done within the Python ecosystem.
 Users can specify a variety of different basemaps (terrain, street maps, different colors) and display data with different markers, such as pins or circles.
 These can use different colors or sizes based on the data.
 Folium has a useful [Quickstart](https://python-visualization.github.io/folium/quickstart.html) that serves as an introduction to the library.
 In addition to these basic maps, Folium offers advanced functions, such as creating cluster-maps and heat-maps.
 This lesson will explore how to create choropleth maps with Folium.

 ### Python, Pandas, and Geopandas
 Python is the most popular programming language ([1](https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/), [2](https://www.infoworld.com/article/3669232/python-popularity-still-soaring.html)).
 It is especially useful for [data scientists](https://www.makeuseof.com/why-is-python-popular-for-data-science/) and others interested in analyzing data and visualizing data because it has an enormous library of tools specifically for these applications.
-This lesson assumes some proficency with Python, but I will explain things that might be unfamilar.
+This lesson assumes some proficency with Python, but I will explain things that might be unfamiliar.

 [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
-This lesson assumes some proficency with Pandas, although when I do something interesting/confusing/advanced with it, I will explain what the system is doing.
+This lesson assumes also some proficency with Pandas, although when I do something interesting/confusing/advanced with it, I will explain what the system is doing.

 There are several other Programming Historian lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that use Pandas.
 Pandas also includes a [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial which may be useful.

 Pandas has two basic data strutures: the `series` and the `dataframe`(often abbreviated as *DF*).
 A `series` is a one-dimensional array of data, akin to a column of data in a spreadsheet.
 A `dataframe` is similar to a spreadsheet: it has rows and columns of data.
-Rows are referred to by their index value (akin to row numbers in a spreadsheet).
-Numeric indexes normally start with zero (0), unlike spreadsheets (which start with 1).
-Columns are refered to by their name, a string value (such as 'Latitude'), unlike a spreadsheet which use letters for columns.
-Columns can also be referenced by their index number, also starting with zero.
+This lesson follows the common convention of using **DF** as an abbreviation for *dataframe*.

-[Geopandas](https://geopandas.org/en/stable/) is built on Pandas and adds extensions to make working with geospatial data easier.
+[Geopandas](https://geopandas.org/en/stable/) extends Pandas' functionality by adding tools to make working with geospatial data easier.
 Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.
+These facilitate working with geographic data: the `point` datatype can store latitude / longitude data; the `geometry` datatype can store points that define the shape of a state, county, congressional district, census tract, or other geographic region.

 ### Colab
 This lesson was originally written in Google's [Colab](https://colab.research.google.com/) system.
-You can open a Colab notebook containing all the lesson code [here](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb).
 Colab allows users to create [Jupyter notebook](https://realpython.com/jupyter-notebook-introduction/)-like files that combine markdown text and Python cells.
+Note that users must have a Google account to use Colab.

 Colab is very useful in the classroom, since it runs entirely on the web.
-Students can access Colab notebooks with any computer or tablet that runs a modren web-browser.
+Students can access Colab notebooks with any computer or tablet that runs a modern web-browser.
 This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator (we won't be using this!).
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.

 Colab includes a very large collection of Python libraries, as it is intended for data science and machine learning.
 In our lesson, most of our libraries are all part of the standard Colab system.